johnslimai/dockerslimexamples/index.md

 We use the xray command for this example

-### Find a publically available container on DockerHub to examine with DockerSlim xray
+### Find a publicly available container on DockerHub to examine with DockerSlim xray

  I decided to use a container with nuxt.js and node.js for this example.
 Nuxt.js is gaining popularity as a web app framework for vue.js.
 My team has been working with nuxt.js lately, so its interesting to me.